NANAOBENG1234/Loan-App/README.md

-# QuickLoan - Micro Loan Platform
+# BoA - Micro Loan Platform

 A mobile-first micro-loan platform built for Ghana.
 Users register, verify with live camera, apply for loans on a 6-day cycle, and repay via Mobile Money.